aronical/BerlinAreasDashboard/README.md

 # DSL-Demo

-I made a simple expense tracker.
+I made a simple expense tracker, which sums up my expenses for each category at the end of the month.
 Here is a link to the DSL file I created: https://github.com/aronical/BerlinAreasDashboard/blob/main/src/main/python/dsl_int.py

+It can be run by typing 'python dsl_int.py expense_tracker.dsl' into the console, while being in the correct path.

 # Functional Programming

-The functional programming aspects and its examples can be found in here: https://github.com/FelixLehn/ExpenseTracker/blob/main/docs/Functional_Programming/FP_Aspects.md
+The functional programming examples from my code can be found in here: https://github.com/aronical/BerlinAreasDashboard/edit/main/docs/FP.md